Bowling: Early 20th century

-In 1950, following extensive lobbying by civil rights groups in the wake of the 1947 integration of Major League Baseball, the American Bowling Congress opened its membership to African Americans and other minorities.
+In 1950, after extensive lobbying by civil-rights groups in the wake of the 1947 integration of Major League Baseball, the American Bowling Congress opened its membership to African Americans and other minority groups.
 The WIBC followed suit the following year.

-About 1950, the Golden Age of Tenpin Bowling began, in which professional bowlers made salaries rivaling those of baseball, football, and hockey players; this ended in the late 1970s.
+Professional bowlers' salaries rivaled those of baseball, football, and hockey players until the late 1970s.

-In 1951, the first ABC Masters tournament was held, becoming one of the four majors by 2000.

-In 1952, the Fédération Internationale des Quilleurs (FIQ) was founded in Hamburg, West Germany, to coordinate international amateur competition in nine-pin and tenpin bowling.
-In 1954, the first FIQ World Bowling Championships were held in Helsinki, Finland.
-In 1979, the International Olympic Committee recognized it as the official world governing body for bowling.
-Its name changed to World Bowling in 2014 and International Bowling Federation in 2020.
+The first ABC Masters tournament was held in 1951, becoming one of the four majors by 2000.
+In 1952, the International Bowling Federation was founded in Hamburg to coordinate international amateur competition in nine- and tenpin bowling.
+Two years later, the first World Bowling Championships were held in Helsinki.
+In 1979, the International Olympic Committee recognized the organization as the world governing body for bowling.